can-lehmann/owlkettle/docs/internals.md

 ```

-`build` hooks also are inherited from the parent-component.
+`build` hooks also are inherited from the parent-widget.
 In those scenarios, during the build-phase owlkettle will first execute the `build` hook of the parent and then the `build` hook of the child.

 To demonstrate this, here a small example: